morgane-arnaud/ev-energy/docs/DEVELOPMENT_NOTES.md

 # Development Notes

-This document covers various aspects of the project, including improvements, architecture decisions, and future enhancements.
+This document covers various aspects of the code base that should be improved in the future.

 ---

 ## 1. Current Location & Map Behavior

 - The map should center on the user's **current location** when the app loads.
-- **Zoom level should adjust dynamically** to focus on the nearest charging stations.

-**Current Behavior:**

 - The current behavior uses a hardcoded user location.

-**Future Enhancements:**

-- Implement **real-time location tracking** to update the map to the user's real location.
-This could either be based on their current location or a default home location.
-- Allow users to manually **search for locations** instead of relying only on GPS.
+(Shown by the orange pin).
+In the real world this location would not be hardcoded.

 ---